mithril-security/aicert/docs/docs/getting-started/get-started.md

 GALLERY_NAME="your-gallery-name"
 ```

-The size of the Azure VM can be set in [variables.tf](../../../client/aicert/cli/deployment/deploy/variables.tf)
+The size of the Azure VM can be set in the file: variables.tf
 ```console
 variable "instance_type" {
   type        = string